 A statue commemorates explorer Christie Palmerston and his Aboriginal guide, Pompo.

-In 1882, a prospector-bushman Christie Palmerston with Pompo and four other Aboriginals walked 100 km from Mourilyan Harbour, Innisfail (then Geraldton) to the mining town of Herberton in 12 days.
+In 1882, a prospector-bushman Christie Palmerston with Pompo and four other Aboriginals walked 100 kilometres from Mourilyan Harbour, Innisfail (then Geraldton) to the mining town of Herberton in 12 days.
 Pompo accompanied Palmerston for most of his exploration.
 When Pompo died at Herberton in 1882, Palmerston was deeply grieved, and had a tombstone erected on his grave.

 Location